 Groups

-The Whakatipu Wildlife Trust now includes over 70 independent trapping groups throughout the Wakatipu Basin.
-We are so proud of the hard work being carried out by all of their volunteers, who combined, help to look after over 3000 traps.
-Find your local group using the map and get in touch via the details listed below.
+The Whakatipu Wildlife Trust now includes over 70 community trapping groups throughout the Whakatipu Basin.
+We are very proud of the hard work carried out by all of our volunteers, who together help manage over 4,000 traps.

 Alpine Bird Song